onfido/WebViewRN/README.md

           injectedJavaScript={runFirst}
         />
 ```
-Note: `injectedJavaScript` takes its value as string, therefore you will need to inject you javascript to string.
+**Note**: `injectedJavaScript` takes its value as a string, therefore you will need to inject your javascript to string:

 ```js
         const runFirst = `